Jake75B/writeups/Cybersecurity studies/wargames/Solutions.md

 This room automatically puts us into room 1 after logging in.

 ---

-0. The password for the next level is stored in a file called readme located in the home directory.
+0. (part 2) The password for the next level is stored in a file called readme located in the home directory.

 **Solution:**

 By typing the`ls`command, we can see one file in our directory named "readme".
 We can use cat to read the contents of this file.

+**Commands:**

+`ls`: List all files and folders in current directory `cat`: Print out file contents

 **Output:**